etomuc/CPC464-iRAM1024/README.md

 ### CPC 464 - board revision 3

-If your CPC 464 has [motherboard revision 3](https://www.cpcwiki.eu/index.php/Mainboard_Versions#CPC464_version_3_.28medium-sized.29) (joystik port on the left) with Gate Array 40007 the cooling plate of the Gate Array blocks the installation of the iRAM 464.
+If your CPC 464 has [motherboard revision 3](https://www.cpcwiki.eu/index.php/Mainboard_Versions#CPC464_version_3_.28medium-sized.29) (joystick port on the left) with Gate Array 40007 the cooling plate of the Gate Array blocks the installation of the iRAM 464.
 In this case you can bend the blocking edge slightly upwards to make it fit.

 <img src="/pictures/installed464board3.jpg" width="640"/>